-Anglebrook is a private
+Anglebrook is a Private

 In keeping with his philosophy, Jones incorporated the layout into the existing terrain and natural contours of the land.
 The course is classically designed, offering traditional shot values and a minimum of blind shots.
-Four sets of tees, wide landing areas and a multitude of bailout options provide a wonderful level of playability.
+Four sets of tees, wide landing areas, and a multitude of bailout options that provide a wonderful level of playability.
 The greens are large, averaging nearly 7,000 square feet, and replete with numerous pockets and tiers, so accurate approach shots are essential to scoring.

 AGC has proudly hosted U.S. Amateur qualifying (’07), U.S. Senior Amateur qualifying (’16), New York State Open Qualifying (’10), two Met Section Pro-Ams (’01 and ‘11) and two British Victory Cups (‘17 and ‘18).
 And, in the fall of 2013, AGC hosted its most prestigious event to date: the Met Section Mid-Amateur, during which Michael Karger fired a second-round 65 to match the competitive course record and earn him a come-from-behind victory.

 Unlike many private clubs in the area, memberships at Anglebrook is not on an invitation-only basis.
 Memberships at Anglebrook will be limited to 300 Full members, thus allowing each member to make the most of what the club has to offer.